 - Government medical facilities

 - Nursing care facilities

 - Coding/billing organizations

-According to the U.S. Department of Labor, the median annual wage for medical and health services managers was $94,500 in May 2015.
+According to the U.S. Department of Labor, the median annual wage for medical and health services managers in May 2015 was $94,500.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $56,230, and the highest 10 percent earned more than $165,380.
 Note: This information is based on those who have a bachelor’s degree or higher in health services management.

 * Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016-17 Edition, Medical and Health Services Managers, on the Internet at https://www.bls.gov/ooh/management/medical-and-health-services-managers.htm (visited March 03, 2017).

 The total price for the Brighton College Associate Degree in Health Services Management program is $10,950.

 - Full Payment Plan: Pay in full for a total program price of $10,450.
 Save $500!